vsch/laravel-translation-manager/readme.md

 Here you can see a summary by group what was deleted, changed or is missing in the translation files.
 The group is a link that will display its translations for editing.

-### In Place Edit
+### Edit In Place

-The "In Place Edit" button will allow you to edit all Translation Manager web interface translation strings right in the page.
+The "Edit In Place" button will allow you to edit all Translation Manager web interface translation strings right in the page.
 If you want to try this mode you will need to publish the Translation Manager language files to your project so you can view and edit them in the web interface, as described in [step 10](#step10).

 If you do not copy the package language files then all translation edit links will display as Empty and editing them will create an override in your project for the translation when you 'Publish' the group 'laravel-translation-manager::messages' or 'Publish All'.